Teevity/ice/README.md

 ##Basic setup:
 Using basic setup, you don't need any extra code change and you will use the provided bootstrap.groovy.
 You will need to construct your own ice.properties file and have it in your classpath (I put it at src/java).
-You can use sample.properties file as the template.
+You can use sample.properties (located at src/java) file as the template.

 1. Find the s3 billing bucket name and billing file prefix and specify them in ice.properties.
 For example: